beaverbuilder/documentation/docs/beaver-builder/introduction/faq.md

 ## What happens if I don't renew my license?

-Once your Beaver Builder license expires, you will no longer be able to download Beaver Builder products or receive support from Beaver Builder team.
+Upon the expiration of your Beaver Builder license, you will lose the ability to download Beaver Builder products, receive updates, and access support.

-Additionally, we cannot guarantee that older versions of Beaver Builder will continue to work, particularly if you update other components of your website, such as WordPress, PHP, or third-party extensions.
+Furthermore, we cannot assure the continued functionality of older versions of Beaver Builder, especially if you update other elements of your website, such as WordPress, PHP, or third-party extensions.

 See the [Renew License](account/license/renew.md#what-happens-if-i-dont-renew) article for more information.